-Stuart Chalk, Ph.D. is an Associate Professor of Chemistry at UNF.
-His research focuses on development of remote instrumentation for analysis of enviromentally important chemicals, new stable color reagents, and development of web-based data analysis software.
+Stuart Chalk, Ph.D. is an Associate Professor of Chemistry at University of North Florida.
+His research focuses on development of remote instrumentation for analysis of environmentally important chemicals, new stable color reagents, and development of web-based data analysis software.
 He is also working on a number of projects in the area of Chemical Informatics.

 Stuart gathered and evaluated data for, and authored the water quality section on the Lower St. Johns River Tributaries.
 He also co-ordinated the data collection/analysis of the water quality section, document formatting, and reference collection and organization.
 Dr. Chalk is also the author/designer of the River Report Digital Archive and the interactive tributaries pages.

 Lucinda B. Sonnenberg, Ph.D.